as-cornell/as_entity_list/README.md

 ## FUNCTIONS
 - as_entity_list_get_articles
   //use entity query to look up article nids filtered by tags
+- as_entity_list_get_articles_as
+  //use entity query to look up article nids filtered by tags, sort, count, operator
+- as_entity_list_get_terms_as
+  //use entity query to look up taxonomy_erm tids filtered by tags, sort, count, operator
 - as_entity_list_get_articles_footer
   //use entity query to look up article nids to display in footer of article, excludes current nid
 - as_entity_list_get_articles_person